bmm00000/practice/js/beginners-advanced/1/NOTES.md

 //

+"the variable double is being assigned to the returned value of this anonymous function."
+TYPO!!
+IT'S THE OTHER WAY AROUND! function expressions can be unnamed but also named! from MDN: The main difference between a function expression and a function declaration is the function name, which can be omitted in function expressions to create anonymous functions. check function expressions and function declarations in MDN

+//

 AUTHOMATIC GLOBAL SCOPE:
 if we assign a value to a variable that has not been declared, it becomes a global variable authomatically.
 For example, see screenshot.
 So WATCH OUT! you always need to declare the variables you are using inside your functions, or they will become global variables authomatically.